 - Individual responsibility within a wider team of exceptional individuals

-- Full-time Regular and spare-time Reserve commitment levels
+- Full-time and Spare-time commitment levels

 - Sporting opportunities, from local/station right up to Olympic level